gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 in a bush again," he said critically.
 "Someone's going to want to know why."

 Erileine glanced down at herself.
-He was right---she was plastered with pine needles, bits of twig, and a clump of something that she hoped was dirt.
+He was right—she was plastered with pine needles, bits of twig, and a clump of something that she hoped was dirt.
 "Great."